-- Government recording charges the fee required to register the property under your name and record the mortgage or deed of trust.

-- Homeowners insurance This charge is for the insurance you must buy to protect your property from a loss, such as fire, floods, and storm damage.
-In many cases, homeowners choose to let the lender pay the insurance from an escrow account the lender sets up for you that you fund every month.
+- This charge is for the insurance you must buy for the property to protect your property from a loss, such as fire, floods and storm damage.
+In many cases, homeowners choose to let the lender pay the insurance from an escrow account the lender sets up for you that you fund on a monthly basis.

-- Initial deposit for your escrow account -This
+Initial deposit for your escrow account -

-represents the money you must pay in

-advance to establish your escrow account so

-that the lender can use this account to pay

-for homeowners insurance, property taxes,

-and other charges, if applicable.
+This represents the money that you are required to pay in advance to establish your escrow account, so that this account can be used by the lender to pay for homeowners insurance, property taxes and other charges, if applicable.

-Read the Loan Estimate very carefully and go over the list of fees with your loan officer to make sure that you have a clear understanding of what you are paying and why.
+Read the Loan Estimate very carefully and go over the list of fees with your loan officer to make sure that you have a clear understanding of what are you paying and why.